Public transport fines: How to dispute them

 At the Scene

-• Make a note, such as in your diary, of the incident
+• Make a note, such as in your diary, of the incident.

-• If relevant, see a doctor and photograph any injuries
+• If relevant, see a doctor and photograph any injuries.

 Inspectors Behaving Badly

-While the conduct of inspectors is a separate issue to inappropriately issued fines, they usually arise from the same circumstances.
-Complaints about inspectors should be directed simultaneously to the Director of Public Transport (who is responsible for issuing their authority) and to the relevant transport operator.
-Give these bodies 2 - 3 weeks to respond: if you do not receive at least an initial acknowledgement of your complaint and a timeframe for a full response within this time, complain to the State Ombudsman (see below).
+Complaints about AOs should be directed simultaneously to the Secretary of the Department of Transport (who is responsible for giving AOs their authority) and to the relevant transport operator (whose services they are assigned to).
+Give these bodies 2 – 3 weeks to respond.
+Within that time, if you do not receive at least an initial acknowledgement of your complaint, and a time-frame for a full response, complain to the Victorian State Ombudsman (see below).

 Fighting Fines

-The first step is to write to the address provided detailing exactly what happened.
-Enclose copies of any records that you have kept (not the originals: you might need those for court).
-Also outline any other circumstances you think are relevant: including any process issues (for example, an infringement notice might not arrive for many months after the event, making it more difficult for a passenger to defend themselves).
+Also outline any other circumstances you think are relevant, including any process irregularities (for example, an infringement notice might not arrive for many months after the event, making it more difficult for a passenger to conduct a defence).
 In most cases you will receive a reply from the Department of Transport (DoT), which will be a form letter denying your review request.
-Don’t be deterred; they usually haven’t read it.
+Don’t be deterred if it appears they haven’t even read what you told them.

 Where to Take a Complaint